heungheung/weblogic-operator-tutorialx/tutorials/setup.dev.compute.instance.md

 bash <(curl -s https://gitlab.com/heungheung/wlsoprvm/-/raw/master/setup-operator-workshop.sh)
 ```

-When the script finished your compute VM is ready to use for the workshop.
+When the script finished running, your compute VM is ready to use for the workshop.

 ### You are now ready to move to the next lab - [Lab 3: Setup Kubernetes Command-Line Tool **kubectl**](setup.kubectl.md)